-Nicknamed Little Doe during her aspiring ballerina years at Paris’ prestigious National Conservatory of Music and Dance, she’s also known by her initials B.B.
-French sex symbol and fashion icon during the 1950s and 1960s solicited Serge Gainsbourg (an influential figure in French popular music) to compose the ‘the most beautiful love song he could ever imagine’.
-Upon his muse’s request, Serge wrote ‘Je t’aime…moi non plus’ (I love you…me neither), but the prominent pop duet with explicit lyrics and sounds of female orgasm was deemed too risqué and the single was withdrawn from release.
+Nicknamed ‘Little Doe’ during her aspiring ballerina years at Paris’s prestigious National Conservatory of Music and Dance, ’50s and ’60s French sex symbol and fashion icon Brigitte Bardot (also known by her initials B.B) solicited Serge Gainsbourg (an influential figure in French popular music) to compose ‘the most beautiful love song he could ever imagine’.
+Upon his muse’s request, Serge wrote ‘Je t’aime…moi non plus’ (I love you…me neither).
+But the prominent pop duet, with its explicit lyrics and cues of sexual orientation, was deemed too risqué and the single was withdrawn from release.

-‘He elevated song to the level of art; he was our Baudelaire, our Apollinaire’ spoke French president François Mitterrand.
-A disillusioned painter, Gainsbourg attended Paris’ distinguished École Nationale Supérieure des Beaux-Arts (the National School of Fine Arts), and earned his living as an unknown piano player in Parisian bars.
-He was rejected by the public and critics for his lack of looks, but found his medium in the Left Bank’s confluence of artists, musicians, writers and philosophers.
-Eccentric, un-shaven, a chain-smoker and a provocateur, his songs lyrics are now studied in French schools.
-His Parisian residence La Maison de Serge Gainsbourg remains a celebrated shrine covered in graffiti by zealous fans.
+Eccentric, unshaven, a chain smoker, a provocateur and a disillusioned painter, Gainsbourg attended Paris’s distinguished École Nationale Supérieure des Beaux-Arts (the National School of Fine Arts) and earned his living as an unknown piano player in Parisian bars.
+He was rejected by the public and critics for his lack of looks but found his place in the Left Bank’s confluence of artists, musicians, writers and philosophers.
+His lyrics are now studied in French schools and his Parisian residence, La Maison de Serge Gainsbourg, remains a celebrated shrine covered in graffiti by zealous fans.